hughsie/python-uswid/README.md

 # Generating Test Data

-The `uswid` CLI can generate a complete "worst case" platform SBoM, with 1000 plausible (but random) components.
+The `uswid` CLI can generate a complete "worst case" platform SBOM, with 1000 plausible (but random) components.
 This is generates a ~140kB file, or ~60kB when compressed with LZMA.

-You can use the uswid command line to generate a plausible UEFI platform SBoM:
+You can use the uswid command line to generate a plausible UEFI platform SBOM:

     uswid --generate --save test.uswid --compression lzma